romain-25/Developpez-le-front-end-en-utilisant-Angular/README.md

 # Angular Olympics Dashboard Project

 This Angular project is a dashboard displaying data about the Olympic Games.
-It uses Angular version 17.3.1 and the ngx-charts library version 20.5.0 for data visualization.
+It uses **Angular 17.3.1** and the **ngx-charts 20.5.0** for data visualization.

 ## Features